Following our objectives to provide educational information and useful tools for users

 by step through the delivery process; i.e. from Planning, through Procurement to Delivery of the event overlay works.

-The first edition of Part I is available as from April 2019 and can be ordered in two different formats:
+Part I can be ordered in two different formats:

 We offer you a preview of the Practice Guide Part I: